How Tall is a Storey in Feet?

 Storeys within a building aren’t required to be the same height.
 For example, a building lobby is often taller than the storeys above.
 Levels near the top may have less floor area than those beneath.
 The larger base storeys and smaller top of the Willis Tower demonstrate this principle.
-Willis Tower incorporates design innovations that mean it doesn’t require center columns for stability — so there’s plenty of floor space for lots of family-friendly exhibits on the 109th floor!
+Willis Tower incorporates design innovations that mean it doesn’t require center columns for stability — so there’s plenty of floor space for an observation deck and lots of family-friendly exhibits on the 109th floor!

 Story height is also limited based on building material and insulation thickness.
 Take a look at how max story height changes based on material:

 - Wood wall framing – Max storey height of 11 feet, 7 inches.